-Cats by nature are extremely good at hiding pain and discomfort and do not express pain in the same way people or other animals do.
-This serves a useful evolutionary purpose, larger hunting animals will seek out the young and the weak, therefore hiding signs of pain is useful in avoiding being singled out as an easy target.
+Cats are hardwired to hide signs of and discomfort, which serves a useful evolutionary purpose> Larger predatory animals seek out the young and the weak, therefore hiding signs of pain is a way to avoid being singled out as an easy target.
 As pet owners, however, a cat’s stoic nature can make it difficult for us to determine if our cat is in pain.

 There are cues we can take from our cat, and the diligent pet owner should always be watchful for small changes in behaviour, which may indicate an underlying problem.